Tyree Jackson

-Tyree Jackson (born November 7, 1997) is an American football tight end for the Philadelphia Eagles of the National Football League (NFL).
-He played college football as a quarterback at Buffalo.
-He played for the DC Defenders of the XFL in 2020.
+Tyree Romello Jackson (born November 7, 1997) is an American professional football tight end for the Washington Commanders of the National Football League (NFL).
+He played college football as a quarterback for the Buffalo Bulls and was signed as an undrafted free agent by the Buffalo Bills in 2019.
+Jackson has also played for the DC Defenders of the XFL and the NFL's Philadelphia Eagles and New York Giants.

-Early years
+Early life

-Jackson attended Mona Shores High School in Norton Shores, Michigan where he was the starting varsity QB all four years of high school.
+Jackson attended Mona Shores High School in Norton Shores, Michigan, where he was the starting varsity QB all four years of high school.
 During his career, he passed for 4,491 yards with 50 touchdowns, had 8,149 yards of total offense and had a 24–18 record.
 He committed to the University at Buffalo to play college football after receiving offers from Central Michigan, Eastern Michigan, Western Michigan and UConn.

 College career

 After redshirting his first year at Buffalo in 2015, Jackson played in 10 games and made nine starts in 2016.
 He finished the season completing 165 of 311 passes for 1,772 yards, nine touchdowns and nine interceptions.
 As a sophomore in 2017, he started eight games and missed four due to an injury.
 He completed 143 of 237 passes for 2,096 yards, 12 touchdowns and three interceptions.
 Jackson returned as the starter in 2018, where he was named MAC Offensive Player of the Year and lead the Bulls to a 10–4 season, a MAC East division title and a bowl game appearance in the Dollar General Bowl.
 On January 6, 2019, Jackson announced that he would forgo his senior season to pursue a career in the NFL.
 He was invited to the 2019 Senior Bowl, playing for the South team and being named team MVP.